Dadudekc/SWARM/README.md

 ## Product Offerings

 The Dream.OS platform can be packaged in several ways to fit different business needs.
-See [docs/product_offerings.md](docs/product_offerings.md) for details on SaaS, social-media automation, trading bots, on-premise deployments, and a custom agent SDK.
+See [docs/product_offerings.md](docs/product_offerings.md) for details on SaaS, social-media automation, on-premise deployments, and a custom agent SDK.

 ## Project Goals